 The success of a modelling agency is dependant on how many models they represent, but each one normally represents a few hundred.
 Larger modelling agencies can represent a few thousand.

 Each agency aims to create a model database (which customers can search through to find models to meet their requirements).
 This provides outside businesses with thousands of model options in one easy place.

 Model agencies generally make their money by taking a percentage of a model’s project fee if the model is successful in finding work.

 The advantage of being represented by an agency is that they can help to find you work.
 They note your unique features, circumstances and your personality and then market you to relevant companies that they think are appropriate for your style and look.

 Finding work can be notoriously difficult for models, so having an agency do the hard work for you can be a time saver.

 In short, they do a lot of the ‘paperwork’ side of modelling for you.

 Getting Signed to an Agency

-You may recognise the names Storm, Elite, Ford, IMG, FM, Premier and Select from your research; these are all internationally famed model agency London.
-Most models dream of being signed to one of these but let us confirm – you can still become a successful working model without having one of these as your agency.
+You may recognise the names Storm, Elite, Ford, IMG, FM, Premier and Select from your research.
+These are all internationally famed model agencies in London.
+Most models dream of being signed to one of these, but don’t panic if you’re not signed to one of these powerhouses – you can still become a successful working model without having one of these as your agency.